Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: A local estimate for the exterior derivative

 So

 by volume comparison. \end{proof}

-\begin{remark} We have a better bound for $d^*u$.
-Since $|d^*u|$ is subharmonic, we can apply Li-Schoen mean inequality to show that $|d^*u|^2$ is bounded by the $L^2$ average of $|d^*u|$, which in turn is bounded by the $L^2$ average of $u$ by an integration by parts with a good cutoff functions. \end{remark}
+\begin{remark} We have a pointwise bound for $d^*u$.
+Since $|d^*u|$ is subharmonic, we can apply the Li-Schoen mean value inequality to show that $|d^*u|^2$ is bounded by the $L^2$ average of $|d^*u|$, which in turn is bounded by the $L^2$ average of $u$ by an integration by parts with a good cutoff functions. \end{remark}